propelorm/propelorm.github.com/reference/buildtime-configuration.markdown

 ### In a global `build.properties` file ###

 You can also create a global `build.properties` file in the same directory as Propel's `default.properties` file.
-For users who have installed Propel using PEAR, this will be in PEAR data directory structure.

 ## Property List ##